-The idea is to bring together what we know about all of those we have lost so that others can understand who they were and what happened to them.
-Although we often know very little, what we do know is absolutely heartbreaking - but we owe it to those we have lost to do at least that.
+The idea is to bring together what we know about trans people we have lost so that others can understand who they were and what happened to them.
+Although we often know very little, what we do know is absolutely heartbreaking - but we owe it to all of those we have lost to do at least that.

-The idea for the site came about as a result of the TDoR 2017 vigil in Bournemouth, United Kingdom - see Remembering Our Dead Never Gets Any Easier (though be warned: this blogpost is extremely hard to read).
+The idea for the site came about as a direct result of the experiences of Anna-Jayne Metcalfe while collating information in preparation for the TDoR 2017 vigil in Bournemouth, United Kingdom.
+Afterwards she wrote the blogpost Remembering Our Dead Never Gets Any Easier.
+Please be warned that it is not an easy read.

-Subsequently, what we learned about each of the victims was written up in a series of blogposts (one per month) starting at TDoR 2017: Say their names.
+Subsequently, what she learned about each of the victims was written up in a series of blogposts (one per month) starting at TDoR 2017: Say their names.
 Learn their stories.
 Remember them.

-Although a similar series of blogposts have been written for TDoR 2018, the aim has always been to develop a dedicated site for this purpose.
+Although she also wrote a similar series of blogposts for TDoR 2018, the aim was always to develop a dedicated site for this purpose instead.

-But we must never forget that all of this is just a means to an end - an end to transphobic violence and everything that stems from it.
+We must never forget that all of this is just a means to an end - that end being an end to transphobic violence and everything that stems from it.
 We'd also be remiss if we didn't say thank you to all of the activists worldwide who are working to shine a light on the horror and make sure that those we have lost are not forgotten.